Major Recognitions and Honors

 Significant Professional Service and Activities

 My expertise in nanomaterials synthesis and electrochemistry forms the foundation of my research program.
-We are in general interested in the synthesis of 1-D nanotubular and nanowire structures with various materials since the 1-D structure has many attributes that other nanostructures do not have.
-With the fundamental study on the nanotubes, very importantly, we are also interested in application of these various 1-D naostructures at biomedical, materials, and energy fields.
+We are in general interested in the meso-architectures with various materials and their unique fundamental properties such as ion/electron transports and chemical/electrochemical behaviors.
+With the fundamental study, we are also interested in application of these various structures at energy storage, electronic devices, and biomedical fields.

-Research projects may be categorized into three major areas: (1) synthesis and characterization of nanotube structures with various electronic and/or electrochemical materials and their application to ultrafast electrochromic display and high-power energy storage devices, (2) synthesis and characterization of bio-nanotubes for biomedical applications such as targeted drug delivery and biosensors, and (3) investigation of fundamental physical and chemical properties of nanostructured materials such as diffusion and reaction problems in a confined geometry of silica nanotube.
+Research projects may be categorized into three major areas: (1) synthesis and characterization of heterogeneous meso-architectures with various electronic and/or electrochemical materials and their application to high-power energy storage devices and ultrafast electrochromic display, (2) synthesis and characterization of bio-nanotubes for biomedical applications such as targeted drug delivery and biosensors, and (3) investigation of fundamental physical and chemical properties of well-defined porous nanostructured materials such as diffusions and reactions.

-Synthesis and characterization of bio-nanotubes for biomedical applications
+Synthesis and characterization of bio-nanotubes for nanotoxicology and biomedical applications

 As an ideal platform for targeted drug delivery, nano-scale drug carrier should have multifunctionality and many other attributes, such as targeting moiety, drug uptake and releasing control, imaging capability, proper small size and size distribution, and non-toxicity.
-We are opening a new area in the nanomaterial field for the drug delivery through the synthesis of magnetic nanotubes by combining the attractive tubular structure with magnetic property.
+We are opening a new area in the nanomaterial field for the drug delivery through the synthesis of nanotubes by combining the attractive tubular structure with various functionalities such as magnetic, fluorescence, and electrochemical properties.
 Nanotubes have several advantages as advanced drug carriers.
 First their inner voids can be used to load large amounts of drug molecules.
 Their open ends can be used as a gate to control drug release.
 Secondly differential functionalization can allow selective attachment of moieties to the inside (such as drugs, radionuclides) and outside (targeting moieties).
-Thirdly they are mechanically robust with no swelling or porosity changes under physiological conditions.
+Thirdly they are mechanically robust.
 Finally, by loading drugs inside the tubes, the outer surface can be kept biocompatible which can prevent aggregation and non-specific adsorption as commonly seen with nanoparticles where hydrophobic drugs are attached to the surface.
 The drug molecules can also be protected from any unwanted biological reaction such as enzymatic DNA/RNA cleavages.
-The magnetic nanotube can be an ideal candidate for the platform of multifunctional image-guided targeted drug delivery since the magnetic property can be used for tracing the materials with magnetic resonance imaging (MRI) technology and also used for the control of carrier delivery with magnetic field.
+These nanotube can be an ideal candidate for the platform of multifunctional fast and controlled drug delivery through both intravenous and transdermal delivery.
+However, upon all of these fascinating applications the toxicity study of the nanomaterials is equally important to do in parallel, which we are intensively focusing on.

 We are synthesizing barcoded silica nanotubes with segments of different diameters that can act as ‘coded labels’ for identifying and tracking biomaterials such as proteins and cells.
 These shape-coded nanotubes can be used as markers for multiplex biosensing.
 We are also synthesizing successfully barcoded magnetic nanotubes (BMNTs) for separation and detection of bioanalytes and combining the magnetic barcoded nanotubes with microfluidic channels for the automation of separation and detection.